Appaloosa: Revitalization

 The Appaloosa came to the attention of the general public in January 1937 in Western Horseman magazine when Francis D. Haines, a history professor from Lewiston, Idaho, published an article describing the breed's history and urging its preservation.
 Haines had performed extensive research, traveling with a friend and Appaloosa aficionado named George Hatley, visiting numerous Nez Perce villages, collecting history, and taking photographs.
 The article generated strong interest in the horse breed, and led to the founding of the Appaloosa Horse Club (ApHC) by Claude Thompson and a small group of other dedicated breeders in 1938.
 The registry was originally housed in Moro, Oregon; but in 1947 the organization moved to Moscow, Idaho, under the leadership of George Hatley.
 The Appaloosa Museum foundation was formed in 1975 to preserve the history of the Appaloosa horse.
 The Western Horseman magazine, and particularly its longtime publisher, Dick Spencer, continued to support and promote the breed through many subsequent articles.

 A significant crossbreeding influence used to revitalize the Appaloosa was the Arabian horse, as evidenced by early registration lists that show Arabian-Appaloosa crossbreeds as ten of the first fifteen horses registered with the ApHC.
 For example, one of Claude Thompson's major herd sires was Ferras, an Arabian stallion bred by W.K.
 Kellogg from horses imported from the Crabbet Arabian Stud of England.
 Ferras sired Red Eagle, a prominent Appaloosa stallion added to the Appaloosa Hall of Fame in 1988.
-Later, Thoroughbred and Quarter Horse lines were added, as well as crosses from other breeds, including Morgans and Standardbreds.
-In 1983 the ApHC reduced the number of allowable outcrosses to three main breeds: the Arabian horse, the American Quarter Horse and the Thoroughbred.
+Later, Thoroughbred and American Quarter Horse lines were added, as well as crosses from other breeds, including Morgans and Standardbreds.
+In 1983 the ApHC reduced the number of allowable outcrosses to three main breeds: the Arabian, the American Quarter Horse and the Thoroughbred.

 By 1978 the ApHC was the third largest horse registry for light horse breeds.
 From 1938 to 2007 more than 670,000 Appaloosas were registered by the ApHC.
 The state of Idaho adopted the Appaloosa as its official state horse on March 25, 1975, when Idaho Governor Cecil Andrus signed the enabling legislation.
 Idaho also offers a custom license plate featuring an Appaloosa, the first state to offer a plate featuring a state horse.